Connect with us

 In addition to the cost of the printer, you also need to take into account the ongoing costs of materials and maintenance.
 These can make it difficult to justify the technology over traditional construction techniques.

 Material constraints: 3D printing in construction is confined to a narrow selection of materials.
-This limitation affects the range of printable structures and compromises their durability and lifespan.
+This reduces the variety of structures that can be printed and their durability/lifetime.

 This scarcity poses a big problem that hinders the adoption of 3D printing technology in construction projects, thus impeding innovation in the industry.

-Quality control: While 3D construction printing can produce complex structures and uncommon designs, maintaining quality can be difficult.
+Quality control: Despite the ability of 3D construction printing to form very complex structures and uncommon designs, quality is hard to maintain.

-Unlike traditional construction, where supervisors oversee the quality of work, 3D construction printing relies on the precision of the printer.
+Unlike traditional construction where supervisors monitor the quality of work, 3D construction printing relies upon the precision of the printer.

 Project Milestone in Eindhoven, Netherlands.